jsjoeio/joeprevite.com/src/data/posts/2025-01-22-friendship-recession.md

 How do friendships -- like ones built over bagels, bad jokes and cream cheese -- melt away before you even notice?

 Keeping friends feels harder than ever these days.
-Maybe it's just me, but between having a second kid and working remotely for five years, 2024 hit me with a Big Realization:
+Maybe it's just me, but between having a second kid and working remotely for five years, 2024 hit me with a big realization:

 **I crave deeper friendships**.